biocatiit/website/content/pages/science.rst

     BioCAT users and staff regularly produce excellent science that is `highlighted on this website </category/science.html>`_.

-Below is a gallery of a few of BioCAT's science highlights.
+Below is a gallery of some of BioCAT's science highlights.

 .. class:: center